 Tip: This low maintenance plant is suitable for any room of the home, provided it’s out of direct sunlight.
 Only needs weekly watering.

-Also known as the ‘Prayer plant’, this lush plant stems from the Amazon jungle and is a striking addition to any bathroom.
+The ‘Prayer plant’ stems from the Amazon jungle and is a striking addition to any bathroom.
 Just check out those stripy leaves!

 You could also position the plant in any other shaded or semi-shaded areas of your home such as the hallway or a south-facing bedroom — just be aware the sound of the leaves unfolding may give you a fright in the evening or early morning!